sanscript-tech/hacking-tools-scripts/Python/Alarm_Clock_with_GUI/README.md

 * Create folder in your desktop
 * Enter the path of your Folder
-* Run 'Alarm Clock with GUI .py'
+* Run 'Alarm Clock with GUI.py'

 ## Output